Rio Chama: Whitewater boating

 The upper river is characterized by huge boulders that create difficult holes, sizeable drops and hidden/sunken driftwood that test experienced whitewater boaters.
 The first 6-7.5 mi of this reach above El Vado Lake in New Mexico is a Class IV to VI whitewater run of great intensity that is only suitable for expert whitewater kayakers.
 The rest of this run can be made by canoeists and kayakers with at least strong intermediate level whitewater skills on Class I to III water that drops through deep canyons on its way to the lake.
 Below El Vado Lake the river is a Class II to III run for almost anybody with intermediate or higher level whitewater skills.
-After passing through Abiquiu Lake, the river passes through private land; ask permission before fishing or boating.
+After passing through Abiquiu Lake, the river passes through private land, however, the constitution of New Mexico provides for public access to the waterway as long as individuals remain within the banks of the river.

 The popular section for most paddlers is the 31.1 mi from El Vado Ranch down through Chama Canyon and Chavez Canyon to the Big Eddy access above Abiquiu Reservoir near US 84.

 Fishing

 The Rio Chama and its tributaries offer excellent fly fishing for trout.
-Ten miles of the Rio Chama, above the mouth of Wolf Creek (4 mi below the New Mexico border) is private land requiring land owner's permission to fish the Rio Chama and Wolf Creek.
+Ten miles of the Rio Chama, above the mouth of Wolf Creek (4 mi below the New Mexico border), public waterway easement runs through private land, restricting access to streambeds-only on the Rio Chama and Wolf Creek.
 The Rio Chama at this point holds wild browns with cutthroats in Wolf Creek and rainbows in both streams.
 The Rio Chamita flows into the Rio Chama, 9 mi below the Wolf Creek confluence with the Rio Chama.
 Access to the Rio Chamita is from a dirt road one and a half miles north of the town of Chama.

 North of Chama on NM 17 there is good trout fly fishing.
 There are special regulations on this stretch of the Rio Chama.
 Fifteen miles south of Chama on US 64/84 is the confluence of the Rio Brazos with the Rio Chama.
 Most of this run of the Rio Chama is on private land, except for a 4 mi-long stretch south of Chama.

 Below its confluence with the Rio Brazos, the Rio Chama offers several miles of excellent fly fishing to the tailwaters of Heron Lake and El Vado Reservoir.
 The Rio Chama, is very wide at this point, with large runs, pools, and large boulders that create excellent fishing opportunities for rainbow and wild brown trout.